 Liability and protection from legal claims or proceedings

-- Board members should not accept gifts or benefits that would, or might reasonably be seen to, compromise their integrity by placing them under any obligation to a third party.
+- Board members should not accept gifts, benefits or hospitality that would, or might reasonably be seen to, compromise their integrity by placing them under any obligation to a third party.

 - Members must always be aware of the public perception that can result from their accepting gifts or hospitality.
 They must never solicit favours for themselves or others.

-- Gifts should be declined unless they are of nominal value and their acceptance can be judged against internal or other relevant standards and fulfil the obligations of the role
+- Gifts should be declined unless they are of nominal value, their acceptance complies with internal policies or other relevant standards and fulfil the obligations of the role

 - Timing and frequency are relevant.
 Offers of gifts or hospitality, even if of limited monetary value, may be of concern if offered repeatedly and/or at times when they could be seen to influence or reinforce a particular decision or action.

-- The commercial influence, actual or perceived, that a gift or benefit may represent is important.
+- The commercial influence that a gift or benefit may represent is important.

-The exercise of common sense will usually determine whether an offer of hospitality or a gift should be accepted.
-Useful tests could be to consider how Parliament, the media, competing suppliers and the wider public might interpret its acceptance; the reasons that may be behind the offer, and how the member would justify accepting the offer, and how it might affect trust and confidence in the Public Service.
+The exercise of judgement and common sense will usually determine whether an offer of hospitality or a gift should be accepted.
+Useful tests could be to consider how Parliament, the media, competing suppliers and the wider public might interpret its acceptance; the reasons that may be behind the offer, how the member would justify accepting the offer, and how it might affect trust and confidence in the Public Service.

-In respect of gifts, board members should carefully consider the timing and frequency of gifts, benefits and hospitality.
+Board members should carefully consider the timing and frequency of gifts, benefits and hospitality.
 For instance:

 In respect of hospitality, careful judgement must be exercised.
 Board members should satisfy themselves that:

-- it is not too frequent or elaborate, given the nature of the relationshipÍ¾ or
+- it is not too frequent or elaborate, given the nature of the relationship, or

-All Crown entity boards need to have in place a clear and well-understood internal policy on accepting and offering gifts, hospitality or other benefits, and how they will be recorded and disposed of.
-Key elements of any policy and practice require:
+All Crown entity boards must have in place a clear and well-understood internal policy on accepting and offering gifts, hospitality or other benefits, and how they will be recorded and executed.
+Critical elements of any policy and practice are:

-- that board members must not solicitgifts and benefits from, or on behalf of, anyone under any circumstances;
+- board members must not solicit gifts, benefits and hospitality from, or on behalf of, anyone under any circumstances

-- board members notto accept gifts and benefits from anyone, or on behalf of anyone, who could benefit from influencing them or the entity;
+- board members are not to accept gifts,benefits and hsopitality from anyone, or on behalf of anyone, who could benefit from influencing them or the entity

-- an agreed approach to the dollar value of gifts or hospitality thatare appropriate for board members to accept, and the practice to be followed regarding the use of benefits in kind (eg, air points);
+- an agreed approach to the value of gifts, benefits or hospitality that board members accept, and the practice to be followed regarding the use of benefits in kind (eg. air points)

-- that, unless they are 'consumable' at the time (eg, meals, invitation to events), gifts should be regarded as the property of the entity;
+- unless they are ‘consumable’ at the time (eg, meals, invitation to events), gifts should be regarded as the property of the entity

-- that all boards which are considering offering gifts or hospitality should think very carefully about both the cost and the public and political perception of doing so.
-Policies needs to specify the purposes for which, and occasions on which, it is acceptable to give gifts, and the nature and value of gifts that are appropriate to particular occasions.
+- Boards considering offering gifts, benefits or hospitality should think very carefully about both the cost and the public and political perception of doing so.
+The policy needs to specify the purposes for which, and occasions on which, it is acceptable to give gifts or benefits, and the nature and value of gifts that are appropriate.

 Entities should be clear about their approach to the question of koha, to avoid misunderstandings.
 Koha is a gift, token or contribution given on appropriate occasions, such as a visit by board members in conjunction with a consultation hui.
-It is not a transaction in the usual sense: for example, there often is no written acknowledgement of receipt.
+It is not a transaction in the usual sense: for example, there may be no written acknowledgement of receipt.

 The Office of the Auditor-General’s good practice guide on sensitive expenditure includes an expectation that entities will ensure that:

-- koha is not confused with any other payments that an entity makes to an organisation; and
+- koha is not confused with any other payments that an entity makes to an organisation

 - koha is approved in advance, at an appropriate level of authority.